guerinjeanmarc/mcp-neo4j-vectordb/README.md

 Semantic similarity search.

 **Example prompt:**
-> "Find movies similar to 'a hero's journey in space' using moviePlotsEmbedding"
+> "Find movies about 'a hero's journey in space'"

 ### `fulltext_search`

 Keyword search with Lucene syntax.

 **Example prompt:**
-> "Search for 'Tom Hanks' in the personFulltext index"
+> "Where was Tom Hanks born??"

 ### `get_node_by_id`